kulakarla/CyberneticaManatee/manatee/README.md

 a database and its connections when they're just written as classes with annotated fields.
 The biggest bug I had to fix was saving the interview properly tied to the application when scheduling an interview, but Cascade ALL does the trick.
 Altogether, I enjoyed this test exercise thoroughly.

+For testing reasons, I added extra functionality by creating an API endpoint to retrieve all interviews separately.